bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-One of the first things you need to decide when you&apos;'re coding is, which tags are you going to use?
+One of the first things you need to decide when you&apos;re coding is, which tags are you going to use?
 There are the generic kind of what we call **block** tags, **&lt;p&gt;** and **&lt;div&gt;** that break your code into nice sections.
 Paragraph is self-explanatory, and **div** gives you a way to put groups of content together.
-But the problem with both **div** and paragraph is that they&apos;'re very generic.
+But the problem with both **div** and paragraph is that they&apos;re very generic.

 So we want to move over to the idea of using these semantic tags, such as **&lt;header&gt;** and **&lt;nav&gt;,**